 An ideal may explain why you got on this ship in the first place.
 Does your ministry love young people and want to build them up?
 Are you focused on obeying the Great Commission?
 Maybe your program began because your ministry has a heart for teaching the Word of God.
 These are all solid reasons or ideals that explain why you are sailing on this particular ocean of leadership and ministry training.

 But you also need to know what port you are aiming for while on this ocean.
 You want your program participants to arrive at the next stage of their lives with certain skills and abilities.
 You’ll need a program that directly aims at those skills and abilities.
-One goal that many students are looking for in a program is the ability to leverage their work with you towards a degree.
+One goal that many students are looking for in a program is the ability to leverage their work with you towards a degree by earning college credit.
 That’s a great goal to have and it is one that you can help your students achieve.
 Deciding to have that goal is, itself, an essential part of achieving the goal.
 Let’s see what else you need to make this a reality.

 Haven’t quite figured out if your trainees need to get credit?
 Read “Your Residents or Interns Want Academic Credit!
 We Can Help.” to learn more.